Good time for a 'workation' but is Japan Inc. ready? | The Japan Times

 The JTA says workation is one of the concepts it has in recent years been promoting as a way to tap into latent demand for tourism, along with similar ideas such as “bleisure,” a combination of the words business and leisure, and satellite offices.

-Underlying its push for these flexible work styles has been a desire to “stagger” demand for travel, agency official Hokuto Asano says.
+Underlying its push for these flexible working styles has been a desire to “stagger” demand for travel, agency official Hokuto Asano says.

 But for better or worse, the tourism agency’s push to encourage more people to travel on normal weekdays in lieu of traditional holidays has gained momentum thanks to the coronavirus, which has allowed many to work remotely and enjoy a taste of being away from office on weekdays, Asano says.
 While previously frowned upon, the notion of traveling on weekdays also now sits much better with the public as crowds can be avoided that way, further making the idea of workation palatable, the official added.

-Workation essentially involves employees working anywhere they want, unsupervised, and is therefore a far more radical concept than telework, which at least in Japan typically remains predicated on the tacit understanding that they are desk-bound at their own homes from 9:00 a.m. to 5 p.m.
+Workation essentially involves employees working anywhere they want, unsupervised, and is therefore a far more radical concept than telework, which, in Japan at least, typically appears predicated on the tacit understanding that they are desk-bound at their own homes from 9 a.m. to 5 p.m.

 A long-term practitioner of workation himself, Hideki Ojima, a 51-year-old marketing consultant who advises several firms, says workation is not applicable to everyone, contingent on factors including the nature of jobs, workplace cultures and workers’ financial abilities.
 The nomadic nature of workation, for example, suggests it is not suitable for professions that require uninterrupted hours of concentration or robust internet connectivity.

-Ojima also believes typical Japanese-minded firms are likely to look down on the concept of workation.
+Ojima also believes typical Japanese-minded firms are likely to look down on the concept.

 “In Japan, it is often strongly expected that you physically show up for work to participate in face-to-face meetings.
 Things have been slightly changing because of the pandemic, but with telework largely considered to be something you are allowed to do only from home, I think the notion of ‘workation’ in Japan is still controversial,” says Ojima, who had just returned from a 10-day workation trip to Hokkaido that cost him about ¥150,000.